albertus82/relatable-storage-webapp/README.md

 ### WAR

-1. Set a environment or context variable named `spring.config.location` referencing the directory that contains your custom configuration file.
+1. Set a environment or context variable named `spring.config.additional-location` referencing the directory that contains your custom configuration file.
 2. Build the WAR:

    ```console